aimmatic/natural-voice-mobile-sdk-android/README.md

 ### Listening during recording ###

-The EventListener provide a callback to allow the application to interact with a UI.
+The EventListener provides a callback to allow the application to interact with a UI.

 ```kotlin
 override fun onRecordStart() {